General Printing with the Boxcar Base

 I own both a Vandercook and a platen press – do you suggest that I buy two separate bases, the Deep Relief Base for the platen press, and the Standard Grid base for the Vandercook?

 We suggest purchasing one type of base for both presses, so that your presses will be able to share the same plate.
 It really comes down to your experience: if you’re a new printer, go with the Deep Relief base.
 Setting roller height can be a longer adjustment process on platen presses and this base will be more forgiving as you work through this.
 If you can use a roller gauge in your sleep, and you have experience expertly adjusting your inking rollers on your C&P, go with the Standard Base.
-The Standard Base’s plates give a crisper impression; offers more detail; and are less expensive per square inch.
+The Standard Base’s plates are less expensive per square inch as they are slightly thinner but all plates, when paired with the correct base, equal type high (.918) and that is the most critical factor.

 We totally understand that you want to get the most use and space out of your press.
 However, knowing about some of the challenges you will face can help you make decisions about the correct size.